ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Some transport protocols and peers do not support signaling of the `final` property.
-Applications therefore should not rely on receiving a Message marked Final to know that the sending endpoint is done sending on a connection.
+Applications therefore should not rely on receiving a Message marked Final to know that the sending endpoint is done sending on a Connection.

 Any calls to Receive once the Final Message has been delivered will result in errors.